Welcome to Year 5

 PE

-I hope this information answers a few questions you may have.
-If you have any concerns or would like to know further information, please do not hesitate to contact me.
+I hope this information answers a few questions you have.
+If you have any concerns or would like to know any further information, please do not hesitate to contact me.
 It is important we all communicate and work together to ensure your child has the best possible experience at school.

 Thank you,